clojure-lsp/jdk-source/README.md

 # jdk-source

-JDK source classes to be downloaded by clojure-lsp for java interop
+This repo contains JDK sources with only classes to be downloaded by clojure-lsp for java interop.